 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The current fee is based upon a preliminary set of stormwater needs and priorities and these will change over time.
-The fee is set to remain constant for the initial 5 years.
-However, this may need to be adjusted by the Board of Certification (BOC) in the future.
+The fee was set to remain constant for the initial 5 years.
+However, this may need to be adjusted by the Board of Commissioners (BOC) in the future.

 Show All Answers

 Fees can only be spent on the dedicated program of services for which they are collected.
 Property taxes may be used for any and all general expenses of local government, such as police, zoning, parks and recreation, etc. Property taxes do not apply to tax-exempt properties.

 All developed properties in Radnor Township, including tax-exempt properties are subject to the fee.

 Like many communities, Radnor determined that the impervious surface of a property is a more equitable way to distribute the costs of public stormwater services as it provides a relative measurement of a property's runoff.